Synaptic tagging: History

-Frey, a researcher at the Leibniz Institute for Neurobiology, and Morris, a researcher at the University of Edinburgh, laid the groundwork for the synaptic tagging hypothesis, stating:
+Frey, a researcher at the Leibniz Institute for Neurobiology (later at the Medical College of Georgia and the Lund University), and Morris, a researcher at the University of Edinburgh, laid the groundwork for the synaptic tagging hypothesis, stating:

 "We propose that LTP initiates the creation of a short-lasting protein-synthesis-independent 'synaptic tag' at the potentiated synapse which sequesters the relevant protein(s) to establish late LTP.
 In support of this idea, we now show that weak tetanic stimulation, which ordinarily leads only to early LTP, or repeated tetanization in the presence of protein-synthesis inhibitors, each results in protein-synthesis-dependent late LTP, provided repeated tetanization has already been applied at another input to the same population of neurons.
 The synaptic tag decays in less than three hours.
 These findings indicate that the persistence of LTP depends not only on local events during its induction, but also on the prior activity of the neuron."

 L-LTP inducing stimulus induces two independent processes including a dendritic biological tag that identifies the synapse as having been stimulated, and a genomic cascade that produces new mRNAs and proteins (plasticity products).
 While weak stimulation also tags synapses, it does not produce the cascade.
 Proteins produced in the cascade are characteristically promiscuous, in that they will attach to any recently tagged synapse.
 However, as Frey and Morris discovered, the tag is temporary and will disappear if no protein presents itself for capture.
 Therefore, the tag and protein production must overlap if L-LTP is to be induced by the high-frequency stimulation.

 The experiment performed by Frey and Morris involved the stimulation of two different sets of Schaffer collateral fibers that synapsed on same population of CA1 cells.
 They then recorded field EPSP associated with each stimulus on either S1 or S2 pathways to produce E-LTP and L-LTP on different synapses within the same neuron, based on the intensity of the stimulus.
 Results showed 1) that E-LTP produced by weak stimulation could be turned into L-LTP if a strong S2 stimulus was delivered before or after and 2)that the ability to convert E-LTP to L-LTP decreased as the interval between the two stimulations increased, creating temporal dependence.
 When they blocked protein synthesis prior to the delivery of strong S2 stimulation, the conversion to L-LTP was prevented, showing importance of translating the mRNAs produced by the genomic cascade.